cellml/libcellml-archived/docs/developmentProcess/libcellml-development-setup.rst

 This document doesn't cover the process of satisfying these prerequisites in any further detail.
 The remainder of this document assumes that these prerequisites have been met.

 The goal here is to get a working copy of the project's files (i.e. source code, tests, and documentation, etc.) onto your computer so that you can begin working.
-Firstly, you need to fork the prime libCellML repository, make a clone onto your computer, and set up the Git remotes.  **Figure 1** shows some of these setup actions and the resulting setup.
+Firstly, you need to fork the prime libCellML repository, make a clone onto your computer, and set up the Git remotes.  :numref:`Figure %s <libcellml-github-figure>` shows some of these setup actions and the resulting setup.
 It also shows the information flow for making contributions (steps 1 to 4).

+.. _libcellml-github-figure:
 .. figure:: images/libcellml-github.png
    :align: center
    :width: 600px
    :alt: Setup of Git repository fork and clone

-   **Figure 1**: Setup of repository fork and clone
+   Setup of repository fork and clone

 The three steps to getting set up are detailed below.